-Peel and slice carrots into ¼ inch thin disks. ( don’t cut too big or they will cook slower than the potatoes) Place them in a large pot covered with 3 inches of water.
+Slice carrots into ¼ inch thin disks. ( don’t cut any thicker or they will cook slower than the potatoes) Place them in a large pot covered with 3 inches of water.
 Bring to a boil, cover, then simmer 10 minutes.

-Make the pecan topping by melting the butter in a small skillet over medium heat.
+While this is cooking, Make the pecan topping: Melt the butter in a small skillet over medium heat.
 Add the pecans, toasting them lightly while letting butter brown just lightly, until golden and fragrant.
+Set aside.

 Drain the potatoes and carrots (save some potato water) and return them to the pot, removing the cinnamon stick.
-Mash with a potato masher, then whip them bit with the masher, then stir in the cheese, butter, milk, salt and spices.
+Mash with a potato masher, then whip them bit with the masher, stirring in the butter, milk or cream cream, salt and nutmeg and white pepper.
 Taste and adjust salt.
 Add a little hot potato water to loosen if you like.